 Emergency Response and Legal Liability Checklist - Rutgers – Northeast SARE

 Agritourism Liability - Training Module from Rutgers – Northeast SARE

 10 Ways to Limit Liability from Colorado Agency of Agriculture

 Types of Risk: Assessment and Management from Colorado Agency of Agriculture

-Parking, Walkways, Lighting, Biosecurity, Medical Emergencies and more in Louisiana State University Ag Center’s Best Management Practices Manual
+Parking, Walkways, Lighting, Biosecurity, Medical Emergencies and more - Louisiana State University Ag Center’s Best Management Practices Manual

-Risk Assessment and Management and Safety Concerns from the University of Tennessee Extension
+Risk Assessment and Management and Safety Concerns - University of Tennessee Extension

-Agritourism Liability and Questions to Clarify With Your Insurer from Chapter 5 of Getting Started in Agritourism from Cornell Cooperative Extension
+Agritourism Liability and Questions to Clarify With Your Insurer - Chapter 5 of Getting Started in Agritourism from Cornell Cooperative Extension

 Tom Pyle, Durkee Insurance, Fair Haven

 Developing a Mission Statement – Rutgers – Northeast SARE